swissarthurfreeman/swissarthurfreeman/README.md

 ## Hello there, welcome to my profile 👋

-I work on Fullstack/DevOps/AI Engineering projects, with a background in computer science and experience in private banking, healthcare and academic environments, based in Geneva, Switzerland.
+I work on Fullstack/DevOps/AI Engineering projects, with a background in computer science and IT experience in private banking, healthcare and academic environments, based in Geneva, Switzerland.

 - 🔭 I’m currently working on a universal ticketing solution integrating legacy software into a hospital environment.